15 Practical Pantry Design Ideas for Any Home, Big or Small

 Besides being functional, it will certainly be a conversation starter when you’ve got visitors.

-2. Conceal your pantry for a seamless look
+2. Build a pantry around a structural column and conceal it for a seamless look

 4. Play with inside-door storage and space-saving door designs